paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2010-07-23-are_web_design_conferences_becoming_too_safe.md

     [@Rich Clark](#remark-22): Thanks for providing background information about Speak the Web.
 I’m a real fan of the model you’ve created, and would love to see more events of this nature.

-    [@JohnONolan](#remark-23): I disagree with your ‘snide comments’ remark.
+    [@JohnONolan](#remark-23): I disagree with your “snide comments” remark.
 I personally found the discussions I had with Simon, Mark and others to be reasonable.
 Whilst they may have been immediately angered, the resulting debate was interesting and raised a number of good points.
 ---